Smart charging is a deployment decision, not only a protocol feature

 - What is the rollback plan if a smart charging policy destabilizes a live site?

-How EV Cloud handles smart charging
+How does EV Cloud handle smart charging?

 - Visual profile editor — create and schedule charging profiles from the dashboard